Back to Projects

 Project Overview

-"SafeStep for Seniors" project strategically addresses safety challenges faced by Canadians with disabilities, especially those aged 65 and older.
-In 2017, approximately 2.6 million Canadians, constituting 9.6% of the population, encountered mobility restrictions, highlighting the persistent need for comprehensive interventions in advancing access and inclusion (Government of Canada, 2022).
-This challenge is compounded by significant increases in BC's senior population, estimated at 985,812 in 2020, comprising 19% of all residents and projected to reach almost 25% by 2041 (Government of Canada, 2022).
-At the same time, 10% of seniors aged 65-69 and 56% of seniors above the age of 85 do not hold a valid driver’s license, making walking one of the primary transportation options available to BC’s growing senior population (Office of the Seniors Advocate British Columbia, 2018).
+The ”SafeStep for Seniors” project focuses on addressing safety challenges experienced by Canadians with disabilities, particularly those aged 65 and older.
+As of 2017, approximately 2.6 million Canadians (9.6% of the population) faced mobility restrictions, underscoring the need for improved access and inclusion (Government of Canada, 2022).
+This challenge is especially significant in British Columbia, where the senior population comprised 19% of residents in 2020 and is projected to reach 25% by 2041.
+For many older adults, walking is one of the primary modes of transportation, as more than half of seniors over 85 do not hold a valid driver’s license (Office of the Seniors Advocate British Columbia, 2018).

 Funded To